Recalls & Warnings

 Wholistic Herbs recalled Kold & Koff and Kold Sore sprays in February 2012 after confirming that these products were not properly tested for safety and were not sterile.
 The company had informed the FDA on January 24, 2012 it would discontinue these two products as well as L. Calming Spirit, and would rename the product Stomach Flu.

-(See ConsumerLab.com's Encyclopedia of Natural Products article on Colds and Flus for more information and Reviews of Zinc Supplements, Echinacea Supplements, and Vitamin C Supplements for tests of related products.
+(See ConsumerLab.com's answers to the questions, Do any supplements help prevent or treat a cold? and Do any supplements help for flu? for more information.
+Also see Reviews of Zinc Supplements, Echinacea Supplements, and Vitamin C Supplements for tests of related products.

 The FDA's warning letter requests that the company submit copies of the renamed Stomach Flu product label to the agency.